Asset Drawdown Strategy in Retirement

 This sequence is an optimal retirement strategy as it allows tax-sheltered accounts to grow while spending down the taxable accounts.
 Spending taxable money first decreases taxes (via less tax drag) because as you spend it down, there is less to tax!

-However, and importantly, you must pull out enough tax-deferred money to fill up your standard deduction and lower tax brackets to smooth out the total taxes you pay over retirement.
+However, and importantly, you must withdraw enough tax-deferred money to increase your standard deduction and lower tax brackets, smoothing out the total taxes you pay over retirement.

-So, instead of the withdrawal sequence brokerage first, then pre-tax, then tax-free, oftentimes withdrawing from pre-tax accounts before you are forced to do so makes sense.
+So, instead of the withdrawal sequence brokerage first, then pre-tax, tax-free, frequently withdrawing from pre-tax accounts before you are forced to do so, it makes sense.
 This saves your brokerage account from being decimated and, importantly, decreases the sum of total taxes you pay over your lifetime.

 Let’s look at this now.